Updated: Dec 31, 2020

 Key roles provided by a great coach

-A great business coach provides five key roles in developing already successful professionals and executives and helping them to get even better:
+A great executive, business and leadership coach provides five key roles in developing already successful professionals and executives and helping them to get even better:

 Help you solve real business issues as a great coach knows things that you don’t know and can help stress test your ideas and reduce the risk of repeating mistakes others have previously made.
 They can be a great source of advice through sharing their experiences and anecdotes.